Ordering-Free Inference from Locally Dependent Data: Randomized Subsampling Inference on the Mean

 \subsection{Non-randomized Inference}

-The tests based on $T_{n}$ are randomized tests, where there is randomness of the test statistic apart from that of the samples.
-Hence different researchers may have different results using the same data and the same model.
+The tests based on $(T_{M,n},c_{M,\alpha})$ and $(T_{U,n},c_{U,\alpha})$ are randomized tests, where there is randomness of the test statistic apart from that of the samples.
+Hence different researchers may have different results using the same data and the same model though with a small probability.
 To address this issue, this paper proposes the following approach of constructing confidence intervals.
-For a given large positive integer $S$, for each $s \in [S]$, we let $\tilde \pi_s = (\pi_{1,s},...,\pi_{R,s})$, where $\pi_{r,s}$'s, $r \in [R]$ and $s \in [S]$, are i.i.d. draws from the uniform distribution on $\Pi$.
-Then the randomized confidence interval at level $1-\alpha$ is given as follows:
+For a given large positive integer $S$, for each $s=1,2,...,S$, we let $\boldsymbol{\pi}_s = (\pi_{1,s},...,\pi_{R_n,s})$, where $\pi_{r,s}$'s are i.i.d. draws from the uniform distribution on $\Pi$.
+Then we define for $\tau \in \{M,U\}$